M

 metrosexual (noun)

 A heterosexual urban man who enjoys shopping, fashion, and similar interests traditionally associated with women or homosexual men.
-(OD)
+(NOA)

 A usually urban heterosexual male given to enhancing his personal appearance by fastidious grooming, beauty treatments, and fashionable clothes.
 (MW)